top of page

 Potential Risks

-While fluoride is beneficial in preventing cavities, excessive exposure can lead to dental fluorosis, a condition that affects the appearance of teeth.
-This typically occurs when young children consume too much fluoride during the years when their teeth are developing.
+While fluoride is beneficial in strengthening enamel, excessive exposure can lead to dental fluorosis, a condition that affects the coloration of teeth.
+This typically occurs when young children are exposed to very high levels of fluoride while their baby teeth are still developing.
+Signs include white spots, streaks on teeth, or in severe cases, brown stains.

 Recommendations for Parents